aaa123git/cotk/README.md

      ]}
 ```

+``Hash value`` is provided for checking whether the same dataset is used.

-**note**: If you want to know more about metrics, please refer to [docs of metrics](https://thu-coai.github.io/cotk_docs/metric.html).
+**note**: If you want to know more about metrics, please refer to [metrics docs](https://thu-coai.github.io/cotk_docs/metric.html).

 ### Publish Experiments

 We provide an online [dashboard](http://coai.cs.tsinghua.edu.cn/dashboard/) to manage your experiments.

-Here we provide an simple example:
+Here we give an simple example for you.

-* Initialize a git repository in your command line.
+First initialize a git repo in your command line.

 ```bash
     git init
 ```

-* Write your model with an entry function in ``main.py``.
+Then write your model with an entry function in ``main.py``.

 ```python
     import cotk.dataloader